Severe or morbid obesity: Risk factors and complications

 Obesity is a condition that’s marked by having an excessive amount of body fat.
 It’s linked with serious health issues, such as heart disease, high blood pressure and type 2 diabetes.
 Severe obesity, also known as class III obesity and formerly called morbid obesity, is the most serious form of the condition, and it comes with the greatest health risks.

 Obesity occurs when your weight is a certain amount higher than what is considered healthy for your height.
 The condition can be caused by diet, activity and sleep patterns.
 Genetics and certain medications can also play a role.
 While there are no specific symptoms of obesity, diagnosis is often based on medical history and body mass index (BMI).
 This is a screening tool used to estimate body fat in adults.
 BMI is your weight in kilograms divided by the square of your height in meters.
 As your BMI increases, so do your health risks.
 Ranges for BMI include:

 - Overweight: BMI of 25–29.9

 What is considered obese?

-- Class 3 obesity: BMI of 40 and higher
+- Class III obesity: BMI of 40 and higher

 What is morbid obesity?

-You may be considered morbidly obese if your BMI is 40 or greater.
-Some healthcare providers use the term super morbidly obese to describe someone with a BMI of 50 or higher.
+You may be considered severely obese if your BMI is 40 or greater.
+While this was previously called morbid obesity, healthcare providers and organizations now use the term severely obese or class III obesity to refer to this category.